Blown Slick Series #13 Part 15 (4/4)

 The 7 August landings on Tulagi and Guadalcanal at Lunga Point, included the capturing of a partially completed Japanese airfield.
 Indeed, the uncompleted Japanese airfield was the reason the Americans landed on Guadalcanal in the first place.

-With VADM Frank Jack Fletcher’s decision to move his three carriers farther away from Guadalcanal, which deprived the U.S. invasion force of close air cover, and with Rear Admiral Kelly Turner’s heaviest escorts sunk by the Japanese off Savo Island, the transport and supply ships unloaded as much as they could as fast as they could, but many supplies and much equipment was still aboard the ships when they departed.
+With VADM Frank Jack Fletcher’s decision to move his three carriers farther away from Guadalcanal after the initial amphibious landings, which deprived the U.S. invasion force of close air cover, and with Rear Admiral Kelly Turner’s heaviest escorts sunk by the Japanese off Savo Island, the transport and supply ships unloaded as much as they could as fast as they could, but many supplies and much equipment was still aboard the ships when they departed.
 Because the concept of “combat loading” was still in a learning phase, much of what did get ashore was a hodgepodge, strewn up and down the landing beach.
 Because the ability to offload from boats exceeded the capacity to get the supplies off the beach, the Marines ashore were left with about four days’ worth of supplies.

 Fortunately for the Marines, there was minimal Japanese opposition in the first weeks on the island.
 Most of the Japanese on the island had been construction troops who were in the process of clearing land for use as an airfield, and who had fled into the jungle, where without supplies of their own they quickly became mostly combat-ineffective (but still executed some deadly ambushes).